Botany Bay (film): Shooting

 Four koalas and two kangaroos were flown from Australia to appear in the film.
 The koalas were the first to be exported from Australia in 25 years and were later transferred to San Diego Zoo.

 The only Australian-born members of the cast were Murray Matheson and Brandon Toomey.
 Aboriginal characters were played by African-American actors.

-James Mason described the film in his memoirs as an exampe of "facile assembly work".
+James Mason described the film in his memoirs as an example of "facile assembly work".
 He wrote he "made the interesting acquaintance of John Farrow, the director, who may well have been the only papal knight I ever ran into.
 I played the part of a ship’s captain who was given to acts of cruelty and Farrow was able to give me some useful hints."

 The movie was the film debut for Jonathan Harris who described Farrow as "not an adorable man.
 Far from it!
 1 don't believe he liked actors, you see, which is a very serious failing for a director....
 This dreadful, dreadful man!
 Almost nobody escaped from that vitriolic and sly tongue."
 Harris said one day Farrow "verbally attacked James Mason on the set of the bridge of a full-size ship...
 Nothing happened and about twenty minutes later James said to Farrow, 'Did you say something to me, sir?'
 Farrow knew when he was licked.
 So, that was kind of joyous."